If you have recently had unprotected sex and need an emergency contraceptive fast, then you may consider ordering Ezinelle.

 **According to NHS Choices, free or OTC morning after pills can be obtained in person from certain surgeries, clinics, or pharmacies.

-Ezinelle does not require a prescription but it is always best to consult a doctor before using emergency contraception if you can.
+Ezinelle does not require a prescription but it is always best to consult a doctor or pharmacist before using emergency contraception if you can.
 Superdrug Online Doctor provides fast, easy access to a doctor consultation service for your morning after pill.

 Order Ezinelle online through the Superdrug Online Doctor service and you won’t have to fill out any paper forms in person.
 Simply complete a short online consultation process to place your request for Ezinelle.

-Request you medication through Superdrug Online Doctor and receive your pill by post the next day or collect it the same day at your nearest Superdrug store.
+Request your medication through Superdrug Online Doctor and receive your pill by post the next day or collect it the same day at your nearest Superdrug store.
 If you choose to order online then there is no need to wait until you are able to place your order in person.
 All orders placed before 4pm will be processed the same day.

 |Active ingredient||Levonorgestrel (1500mg)||Levonorgestrel (1500mg)||Levonorgestrel (1500mg)|

 *Cheapest price available, taken from Superdrug Online Doctor service.

 Levonelle (sometimes known as Levonelle One-Step or Levonelle 1500) is the branded version of Ezinelle.
 Levonelle used to be the only medical form of the hormone, levonorgestrel, available in the UK.
 This meant the manufacturer of Levonelle was the only one legally allowed to produce the medication.
 As a result they were allowed to set the price.
 You might have heard of the brand ‘Plan B’ which is the American branded form of Levonorgestrel.